Dinagat bushy-tailed cloud rat: Discovery and rediscovery

 Řeháková had been officially investigating the Philippine tarsier Tarsius syrichta on Bohol for three years, during 2009-2012.
 Supported by the Philippine Biodiversity Conservation Foundation, Inc., she extended her research in Dinagat for its threatened and genetically isolated Philippine tarsier populations.
 She surveyed the Loreto Municipality for 10 days, between 5 and 15 January 2012.
 She failed to find any tarsier.
-However, using vocalisation records, her team detected the rustling movements and calls of a cloud rat, which were clearly distinct from those of tarsiers.
+However, using vocalisation records, her team detected the rustling movements and calls of a cloud rat, which were distinct from those of tarsiers.
 For three nights, as dusk fell (local time 17:55–18:35 hr), they recorded the same sounds.
 On 8 January (18:05 h) the actual cloud rat was spotted, and was documented using still and video cameras.
 The rat fled when flashes were on.
 It was first seen by her husband, Václav Řehák.
-It was again seen on 11 January around the same time in the evening but in a little distance from the previous location.
+It was again seen on 11 January around the same time in the evening but at a little distance from the previous location.
 It was again seen on 14 January at the original location.
 They presented their findings at the Wildlife Conservation Society of the Philippines symposium on 17–20 April 2012.
-Their technical report was only 20 June 2015 in the Journal of Threatened Taxa.
+Their technical report was only on 20 June 2015 in the Journal of Threatened Taxa.

 Etymology

 The species name australis is derived from a Latin word meaning "southern".
-It is given the name because it is the only species under the genus Crateromys to be found in southern Philippines.
+It is given the name because it is the only species under the genus Crateromys to be found in the southern Philippines.

 Description

 The original specimen was an adult male.
 It is medium in size among the species of Crateromys, and measures 26.5 cm from head to body rear.
 The tail is longer than the body, measuring 28 cm.
 In contrast to other species, it has tawny and orange coloured fur, lacking the colour patterns on its body, its ears are dark in colour, its head lacks crest of fur, and the tail is striped in three colours with short and stiff hairs.
-The head is uniformly coloured but is broken around the eyes, where the colour appear in rings of darkly pigmented skin surrounded by short, pale-brown hairs.
+The head is uniformly coloured but is broken around the eyes, where the colour appears in rings of darkly pigmented skin surrounded by short, pale-brown hairs.
 The underfur on the back (dorsum) is gray and coarse.
 Short black hairs start from the middle of the dorsum and gradually disappear on all sides.
 The ears are round and heavily pigmented.
 Short brown hairs grow on the top half of each ear.
 The throat and belly region are bright orange-brown, and uniform throughout the body.
 The scrotum is covered by gold-coloured hairs.
 Each leg is about 5.4 cm long.